When to review your estate plan

 Your life circumstances are bound to change over time, which could affect your estate plan.
 Think of estate planning as an ongoing process – not a one-time event.

 Life events that can affect your estate plan

 Not every change in your life will require a change to your estateEstate The total sum of money and property you leave behind when you die.+ read full definition plan, but consider reviewing it if any of these life changes occur:

 - serious illness or severe complications due to disease, medical procedure, or treatment of you or a beneficiaryBeneficiary The person(s), institution, trustee or estate you choose to give money, property or other benefits when you die.
 You may name beneficiaries in your will, insurance policy, retirement plan, annuity, trust or other contracts.+ read full definition or executorExecutor Someone you name to carry out the wishes that you set out in your will after your death.
-May be named by the court if you dont name one.
+May be named by the court if you don’t name one.
 In Ontario, an executor is called an estate trustee.+ read full definition

-major change in financial or business situation (such as an inheritanceInheritance Property, money, titles, or debts that pass to you after someones death.+ read full definition or bankruptcy or desire to pass on the family business to adult children).
+- major change in financial or business situation (such as an inheritanceInheritance Property, money, titles, or debts that pass to you after someone’s death.+ read full definition or bankruptcy or desire to pass on the family business to adult children).

 Your wishes may change over time, even if no life events have occurred.
 It’s worth reviewing your estate plan every few years to confirm that it still reflects your wishes.

 Other events that can affect your estate plan